NavinGelot/full-authentication/jwtoauth-web/Flow.md

 #####   ************************************************
 ### Index.js

-    starting point where following configuration been done
+    starting point where following configuration has been done

     >>> redux
-        (for manage applicatin state)
+        (for manage application state)
     >>> cookie
         (for storing token and basic details)
     >>> Routing